 I know this post is long, but I wanted you to have all the information you need about the basics of online arbitrage in one place.

 So in case you just scrolled to the bottom of the page to get the gist (I’d do the same thing), here you go:

 Online arbitrage is a great business model that allows even someone with no experience to jump in and see results quickly.
 It’s a data-driven process that you can automate, scale, and outsource so that you have more time to do the things you love.

-I hope you feel a little more confident now – confident in whether online arbitrage is the passive income machine for you, and if so, confident that you could be successful at it.
+I hope you feel a little more confident now—confident about whether online arbitrage is the passive income machine for you, and if so, confident that you could be successful at it.

 I want to hear your thoughts and what stage of the OA process you’re in…